-Earlier this month, cloud-based web development platform Wix presented the culmination of its three-month-long 2019 Design Playground.
-This program saw selected designers work closely with a batch of nonprofits to improve their websites thanks to the help and resources provided by Wix.
+Earlier this month, cloud-based web development platform Wix (opens in new tab) presented the culmination of its three-month-long 2019 Design Playground (opens in new tab).
+This programme saw selected designers work closely with a batch of non-profits to improve their websites thanks to the help and resources provided by Wix.

 For the designers that took part, it was also an invaluable opportunity to hear from big design names, experiment with web design tools (opens in new tab) and learn new skills that will help to further their budding careers.

 We’ll be hearing how the Design Playground benefited the designers in a later post.
 But in the meantime, we caught up with the head of design and branding at Wix, Hagit Kaufman, to hear how the program came about, how it's helping to improve Wix, and and what it means for the relationship between designers and clients.

 The Design Playground, which has been running since 2018, is an idea that Kaufman has been carrying for some years.
 And it can trace its roots back to a recurring issue.
 “I’d realised that designers who work for a tech company spend all their time working with the technology people, and they're focused so much on the product that they're losing the connection to the real people,” she explains.

 On top of that, Kaufman noticed that these designers had become increasingly disconnected from the process of building a website.
 This included how to arrange content, talk to the client, and deal with clients who might not necessarily know what they want.